This Is The Supreme Livery Rauh-Welt Porsche That Even RWB Fan Boys Hate

 But doesn't that sound familiar?
 Replace Supreme sweaters with RWB Porsches and you'll recognize many similarities between both the brand as well as the people that relate to it.

 The mainstream couldn't care less about the RWB Medusa, although a select few may commend the owner's decision of the Supreme vinyl and recognize its place as a symbol of status and individuality.
 However, RWB 'purists' (is that a thing?) may find Medusa's new Supreme livery a big slap in the face to Akira Nakai's bespoke Japanese aesthetic.

-Would you rock the RWB Medusa?
+Would you rock this Porsche 993 RWB Medusa?
 Check out High Snobiety's video below: